LeaDevelop/bounced-list/README.md

 ## Requirements
 Requirements for project to run with success are:
 - have installed [Python](https://www.python.org/downloads/).
 It was tested and implemented on version 3.13.1
-- known directory with .eml files
+- have prepared .eml files

+## First run of main.py
+Open main.py and check TODO comments
+  -  update a directory path
+  -  update excluded email address list